Acronix98/The-Primordial-Craft/README.md

-# Eternity-Craft
+# The Eternity Craft
-The Eternity Craft is a CursedForge mod for Minecraft created by Acronix98
+The Eternity Craft is a CurseForge mod for Minecraft created by Acronix98